Syrians Say U.S. Helicopter Fire Killed Civilians During The Raid On Baghdadi

 There are numerous reports of civilian deaths by U.S.-led coalition forces fighting ISIS.
 The Pentagon last month acknowledged at least 1,346 civilians in Syria and Iraq had been "unintentionally killed by Coalition actions" from August 2014 through September this year, but human rights and conflict monitors estimate the figure is higher.

-A cousin and neighbor of the dead said their young children now call out for their father in the street.
+A cousin and neighbor of the cousins killed during the October raid on Baghdadi said their young children now call out for their father in the street.
 "It's just crying and anger here," he said.
 He would not give his name to speak about the implications of an alleged U.S. attack.

 The U.S. military's Central Command said that "where possible and when appropriate," the U.S. offers condolence payments to families of civilians who "may have been inadvertently killed or injured by U.S. forces while we are engaged with enemy forces."